Apply to Face Blog

 • Put 150 mls of milk in saucepan and warm gently till a light bubble ,remove immediately.

-• Add 70 grams of sugar to pan and stir to dissolve, let stand for 5 minutes to cool then add the egg and mix again.
+• Add 70 grams of sugar to pan and stir to dissolve, add the butter and allow to melt, let stand for 5 minutes to cool then add the egg and mix again.

 • In mixing bowl (food mixer bowl) put 400 grams plain flour, 2 packets of dry instant yeast (14 grams) ¼ tsp salt.
 Put salt and yeast on opposite sides as salt can kill the yeast.

 • Add the liquid slowly to the mixing bowl as you start to mix.
-Mix a little then add 120 grams of soft butter.
 The dough will be sticky.

 • Oil the bowl, twiddle the dough lightly around in the oil and cover bowl with the clingfilm.
 Put somewhere warm and wait till it doubles in size.
 This may take two hours.